Aahil13/The-JS-Guide/docs/ES6+.md

 How are you today?`;
 ```

-**4. Destructuring:** Destructuring simplifies the process of extracting values from arrays and objects and assigning them to variables with a cleaner and more readable syntax.
+**4. Destructuring:** By destructuring arrays and objects, values can be extracted and assigned to variables in a cleaner, more readable manner.

 ```javascript
 const [x, y] = [1, 2];
 const { firstName, lastName } = { firstName: "John", lastName: "Doe" };
 ```

 **5. Spread and Rest Operators:** The spread operator (`...`) can spread the elements of an array or properties of an object into another array or object.
-The rest operator (`...`) collects remaining arguments into an array.
+The rest operator (`...`) collects the remaining arguments into an array.

 ```javascript
 const arr = [1, 2, 3];